SANBI-SA-archive/hpc-in-a-day/_episodes/03-01-estimate-of-pi.md

 Before venturing out and trying to accelerate a program, it is utterly important to find the hot spots of it by means of measurements.
 For the sake of this tutorial, we use the [line_profiler](https://github.com/rkern/line_profiler) of python.
 Your language of choice most likely has similar utilities.

-If need be, to install the profiler, please issue the following command:
+If need be, to install the profiler, please issue the following command (you probably need superuser rights to do this):
 ~~~
 $ pip3 install line_profiler
 ~~~